Master race: Hierarchy

 The modern concept of the master race is generally derived from a 19th-century racial theory, which posited a hierarchy of races that was based on darkness of skin colour.
 This 19th-century concept was initially developed by Count Joseph Arthur De Gobineau.
 Gobineau's basic concept, as further refined and developed in Nazism, placed black Indigenous Australians and Equatorial Africans at the bottom of the hierarchy, while white Northern and Western Europeans (which consisted of Germans, Swedes, Icelanders, Norwegians, Danes, British, Irish, Dutch, Belgian and Northern French) were placed at its top; olive skinned white Southern Europeans (who consisted of Southern French, Portuguese, Spaniards, Italians, Romanians, and Greeks, i.e., those who were called the Mediterranean race, were regarded as another sub-race of the Caucasian race) and placed in its upper middle ranks; and the Semitic and Hamitic races (supposed sub-races of the Caucasian race) were placed in its lower-middle ranks (because the Jews were Semites, the Nazis believed their cleverness made them extremely dangerous – they had their own plan for Jewish world domination, a conspiracy which needed to be opposed by all thoughtful Aryans).
 Slavs such as Poles and Russians were not considered Aryans; and neither were the members of the Mongoloid race (including its offshoots such as Malayans, American Indians) and mixed-race people such as Eurasians, the bronze Mestizos, Mulattos, Afro-Asians, and Zambos were placed in its lower middle ranks.
 However, the Japanese were considered honorary Aryans.

 German warning in Nazi-occupied Poland 1939 – "No entrance for Poles!"

 In their attempt to scientifically prove the racial inferiority of Slavs, German (and Austrian) racial scientists were forced to gloss over their findings which consistently proved that Early Slavs were dolicocephalic and fair haired, i.e., "Nordic", while the South Slavic "Dinaric" sub-race was often viewed favourable.
 Nazis used the term "Slavic race", and considered Slavs to be non-Aryan.
 The concept of a Slavic "Untermensch" accompanied their political goals, and it was particularly aimed at Poles and Russians.
-Germany's immediate goal was Drang nach Osten or expansion into the East, which was the first phase in its ultimate plan to conquer Europe, and Ukraine's "chernozem" (black earth) soil was regarded as a particularly desirable zone for colonization by the "Herrenvolk" ("master people").
+Germany's immediate goal was Drang nach Osten or "push into the east", which was the first phase in its ultimate plan to conquer Europe, and Ukraine's "chernozem" (black earth) soil was regarded as a particularly desirable zone for colonization by the "Herrenvolk" ("master people").

 In relation to the Nazis' belief in racial purity, author and historian Lucy Dawidowicz wrote:

 In the hierarchy of Nazi racism, the "Aryans" were the superior race, destined to rule the world after the destruction of their racial arch-foe, the Jews.
 The lesser races over whom the Germans would rule included the Slavs – Poles, Russians, Ukrainians. ...
 Hitler's racial policy with regard to the Slavs, to the extent that it was formulated, was "depopulation."
 The Slavs were to be prevented from procreating, except to provide the necessary continuing supply of slave laborers."